Airbus Unions In Spain Oppose Restart Of Operations - UrduPoint

 The aerospace sector is not an "essential and strategic" industry that must remain open during a health emergency, the union had already argued in a statement on Monday.

-Spain's coronavirus death toll on Wednesday overtook that of China, where the virus originated late last year, rising to 3,434 after 738 people died over the past 24 hours, the government said.
+Spain's coronavirus death toll on Wednesday overtook that of China, where the virus originated late last year, rising to 3,434.
 Only Italy now has a higher death toll.

 Spain declared a state of emergency on March 14 to try to curb the spread of the virus, which bans people from leaving home except for essential outings.